PouyaPouryaie/basicFeaturesForSpringProject/README.md

 2 - define your own validation process for entity <br>
 3 - use "@validator" annotation on field of entity for validate <br>
 4 - log for validation and save error-message in log file <br>

+### search feature
+1 - create your own search model <br>
+2 - use pagination for search <br>
+3 - create query dynamic base on search request <br>
+4 - use order and direction for sort data <br>